4th Grade: Physical Science

 Introduce your child to fascinating scientist Albert Einstein with this history sheet, where he'll even get to learn a bit of basics on theoretical physics.

-Is your 4th grader studying electricity?
+Is your kid studying electricity?
 Give her a break from the scientific nitty-gritty with this fun word search full of electricity terms!

 During the Gold Rush, people weren't sure if they found gold or something else, and these easy steps would help them be sure.